ChunyuanLI/Optimus/README.md

 Pull docker from Docker Hub at: `chunyl/pytorch-transformers:v2`.
 Please see the instruction at [`doc/env.md`](doc/env.md)

-The project is organized into the following structures:
+The project is organized into the following structures, with ensential files & folders visualized.  `output` saves the models checkpoints.
 ```
 ├── Optimus
    └── code